smitkunpara/tradingview-mcp/README.md

 # TradingView MCP Server

-A FastMCP server that provides tools to scrape and fetch real-time data from TradingView, including historical prices, technical indicators, news, trading ideas, and options chain analysis.
+A FastMCP server and HTTP API that provides tools to scrape and fetch real-time data from TradingView, including historical prices, technical indicators, news, trading ideas, and options chain analysis.
+Supports both MCP protocol for AI assistants and REST API for direct integration.

 ## Installation